-The combination of the best in composite materials and adhesive technology, provided to us by the leaders in their industries, allows us to design enclosures with unmatched performance.
-The WATCH system has been designed to eliminate vibration and cabinet signature, while maintaining an internal acoustical integrity that is simply the best.
+The combination of experience, engineering depth, and precision manufacturing using the best in composite materials and adhesive technology, provided to us by the leaders in their industries, allows us to design enclosures with unmatched performance.
+The WATCH system has been designed to eliminate vibration and cabinet signature while maintaining an internal acoustical integrity that is simply without equal.